In order to understand the practice of nineteenth century medicine, one must understand the theory of disease that was predominant in the day.

 Most cases dealing with the brain and nervous system resulted directly from alcoholism, a widespread problem among army troops of the 1840s.
 Commonly used for medicinal purposes, whiskey was also part of a soldier's ration in the early years of Fort Scott, in quantities as large as three quarts per day.
 The extensive use of opium as a painkiller, often prescribed to be mixed with whiskey, resulted in numerous cases of addiction and withdrawal.
 Delirium tremens, a symptom of alcohol and drug withdrawal, were treated as a common ailment rather than an avoidable condition.

 Drunkenness was a very real problem among the troops.
 In 1838, the spirit-ration was abolished and coffee and sugar were substituted.
 This was modified in 1841, however, to allow a daily extra issue of one gill of whisky per man to those engaged in constant labor of not less than ten days.
 Money could be substituted for the whisky ration instead, at the option of the soldier.
 At Fort Scott a real effort was made in 1845 to eliminate drinking.
-Temperance became the watchword to the disgust of some of the officers.
+Temperance, abstaining from alcohol, became the watchword, to the disgust of some of the officers.

 Delirium tremens was not an uncommon occurrence.
-Probably even the army did not grasp the extent of the drinking, although the surgeon at Fort Riley reported that "from the statements of convalescents and from other sources, I am satisfied that three quarts of whisky was the customary daily allowance of quite a number of the men; one quart, as the expressed it, being required 'to set them up before breakfast..' " For these habitual drinkers large quantities of opium were required when delirium tremens occurred.
+Probably even the army did not grasp the extent of the drinking; although, the surgeon at Fort Riley reported, "from the statements of convalescents and from other sources, I am satisfied that three quarts of whisky was the customary daily allowance of quite a number of the men; one quart, as they expressed it, being required 'to set them up before breakfast.'"
+For these habitual drinkers large quantities of opium were required when delirium tremens occurred.